Scottish Social Services Workforce Data

 On this page you can find announcements about publication dates and updates about our work.

-We are pleased to announce that the breakdown of LA post types for years 2008 to 2014 was published on Wednesday 9th March (available here).
+We are pleased to announce that the breakdown of LA post types for 2015 was published on Friday 2nd September (available here).
 The spreadsheets present headcount and WTE (whole time equivalent) data of all filled posts in local authority social work services where those employed do not work in a registered care service.
 This therefore covers staff working primarily in field social work services.